 In the petition filed before the Supreme Court, the basic focus was on the absence of an atmosphere conducive to fair trial.
 The ruling gives importance to guidelines in terms of witness protection.

 The petition was taken up on the basis of an article “A Red Light Trap: Society gives no chance to prostitutes’ offspring” published in the magazine “India Today”.
 The petitioner had sought establishing separate educational institutions for the children of the fallen women.

 The petition was taken up on the basis of an article published in the Hindi newspaper “Hindustan” (Lucknow Edition) written by Ms. Anjali Sinha and the translated caption of the article is “Orphanage or Places for Child Abuse”.
 The article was forwarded to this Court by one A.S.
 Choudhury along with a letter and that is the genesis of this petition.

 The petition was filed under Article 226, seeking instructions to the State Government regarding the state of Kasturba Sadan which is a rescue home established for victims of commercial sexual exploitation and trafficking.

-This petition was filed in public interest to protect children and minor girls rescued from the flesh trade against the pimps and brothel-keepers keen or re-acquiring possession of the girls.
-Further, it raised concerns over ethicality of lawyers representing both pimps and minor girls in the same case and cases of minor girls not being tried in Child Welfare Committee or Juvenile Justice Board at the first instance.
+The petition was filed to protect children and minor girls rescued from the flesh trade against the pimps & brothel-keepers re-acquiring possession of the girls.
+It raised concerns over ethicality of lawyers representing pimps and minor girls in the same case & cases of minor girls not tried in Child Welfare Committee or Juvenile Justice Board at the first instance.

-The following petition sought creation of mechanisms within judiciary and police to effectively deal with cases of human trafficking and further ensure enactment of provisions of the ITPA Act such as establishment of Special Courts envisaged under ITPA Act and other guidelines such as appointment of counsellors to shelter and rescue homes etc.
+The petition sought creation of mechanisms within judiciary and police to effectively deal with cases of human trafficking and ensure enactment of provisions of the ITPA such as establishment of Special Courts envisaged under ITPA and other guidelines such as appointment of counsellors to shelter and rescue homes etc.